 Don’t Talk Bad About the Other Parent

 Negative feelings toward your spouse during a divorce are perfectly natural.
 When your children become a sounding board for those feelings, the repercussions are lifelong.
-“My parents divorced when I was 11,” says author Cindy Gerard.
+“My parents divorced when I was 11,” says author Cindy Girard.
 “As I would spend time with each parent I would hear how awful the other parent was.”
-This behavior, Gerard argues, can evolve into more than just a gross misjudgment of your child’s emotional capacity.
+This behavior, Girard argues, can evolve into more than just a gross misjudgment of your child’s emotional capacity.
 “I have seen so many others around me do the same thing,” she says.
 “Or worse, use the children as pawns to hurt the other spouse.”

 Understand That Kids All Deal With Divorce Differently

 This one might seem like a no-brainer, as all people deal with major life events in their own way.
 But a divorce can shift a parent’s perspective, and it might seem like the path of least resistance to assume that each of your children are dealing with this pain in the same way.
 It’s just not true.
 “I am the oldest of four girls,” says Dorina L M. “I’m the only one married.
 I have six kids.
 I feel like I benefitted by being older when my parents divorced compared to my sisters, who were between 7 and 18 when they split.”
 The wider the range of ages, experiences, and temperaments amongst your children, the more variety in their reactions to the process.

 Be Present and Direct During the Entire Process